Welcome to your winter yoga nidra practice.

 Into the silence,

-Hear yourself mentally speaking an intention for your new beginning,
+Hear yourself mentally speaking an intention for your new beginning with clarity and ease,

 Letting go of this inner voice and opening awareness to external sounds,